-INTEGRAL uses packet telemetry.
+INTEGRAL uses packet telemetry (TM).
 Each packet corresponds to 0.44 kbps.
-For SPI, the telemetry usage is mainly determined by the background -the telemetry allocated to SPI was changed several times since launch to adapt to the real background and to follow its evolution which is dependent, e.g., on solar activity.
-Since May 2006, the TM allocation for SPI is 105 packets per cycle.
+For SPI, the background mainly determines the telemetry usage.
+The telemetry allocated to SPI was changed several times since the launch of INTEGRAL to be adapted to the real background, and to follow its evolution (for example, it depends on the solar activity).
+Since May 2009, the TM allocation for SPI is 105 packets per cycle.